CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

-Figure \ref{fig:dustSNR} shows that the Wide Field Survey (WFS) \pcam 350\,GHz survey is expected to achieve high signal-to-noise detections of most of the Galactic plane at better than 1$^{\prime}$ resolution.
-Based on cloud counts and inferred kinematic distances from the Bolocam Galactic Plane Survey \citep{ellsworth-bowers2015}, we estimate that we will be able to make field observations of at least 100 clouds with better than 1\,pc resolution.
-With this sample we will constrain the ratio of turbulent and gravitational potential energy to magnetic energy for each cloud, using standard polarization analysis techniques, such as comparing the relative orientation of magnetic fields and cloud column density structures \citep{soler_2013, soler_2017, planck2016-XXXV}, and by analyzing the joint probability distribution functions (PDFs) of polarization level and disorder in the magnetic field \citep{king2018}.
-We will also apply the Davis Chandrasekhar Fermi (DCF) Method, which uses the disorder in the magnetic field to estimate the balance between turbulent and magnetic energy \citep{davis1951,chandra_1953,hildebrand_2009,houde_2009}.
-We will compare these statistical measurements to both our high-resolution \pcam maps of nearby clouds (see Table~\ref{tab:poln_surveys}), and also to synthetic polarization observations of numerical simulations \citep[e.g.,][]{king2018,seifried2019,reissl21}.
+With this sample we will investigate the ratio of turbulent and gravitational potential energy to magnetic energy for each cloud, using standard polarization analysis techniques, such as comparing the relative orientation of magnetic fields and cloud column density structures \citep{soler_2013, soler_2017, planck2016-XXXV} and by analyzing the joint probability distribution functions (PDFs) of polarization level and disorder in the magnetic field \citep{king2018}.
+We will also apply the Davis Chandrasekhar Fermi (DCF) Method, which uses the disorder in the inferred magnetic field orientation angle to estimate the balance between turbulent and magnetic energy \citep{davis1951,chandra_1953,hildebrand_2009,houde_2009}.
+We will apply these statistical measurements to clouds observed as part of the WFS survey, our targeted high-resolution \pcam maps of nearby clouds (see Table~\ref{tab:poln_surveys}), and also to synthetic polarization observations of numerical simulations \citep[e.g.,][]{king2018,seifried2019,reissl21} in order to determine which simulations best reproduce the properties of our observations.

 Dust polarization maps are only sensitive to the component of the magnetic field parallel to the plane of the sky.
 Our analysis of the magnetic field properties would be greatly enhanced by constraining the 3D structure of the magnetic field in each cloud.
 For clouds with lower levels of confusion (i.e., at least 5$^{\circ}$ degrees away from the Galactic plane), we plan to use a new technique developed by \citet{Tahanietal2018} based on Faraday rotation measurements (RMs) to probe the line-of-sight magnetic field (\blos).